jbosse/jamesbond/README.md

 A simple card game built using node,express,socket.io and angular.

-Hot to play,  the first player to visit the page is player one, the second is player two.
+How to play,  the first player to visit the page is player one, the second is player two.

 Each player has six piles of cards with one pile face up on the board.
 You may turn over only one pile at a time by clicking on any card in that pile.